-When Are Taco Bell's Hot Sauce-Flavored Tortilla Chips Available?
-It's So Soon
+This Is When You Can Finally Get Taco Bell's Hot Sauce-Flavored Tortilla Chips

 If you haven't heard the delicious news yet, Taco Bell is upping the grocery store tortilla chip game by adding their hot sauce flavors to their very own brand of tortilla chips.
 Since this is a dream come true for all Taco Bell fanatics, you probably want to know how soon you can get your hands the new snacks.
 So, when are Taco Bell's hot sauce-flavored tortilla chips available?